Insulin Resistance

 • Insulin sensitivity test: This test measures the body’s sensitivity to insulin.
 The test may involve injecting a small amount of insulin and taking blood samples at regular intervals to measure the level of glucose in the blood.

 It is important to note that insulin resistance can also be caused by other factors, such as obesity, physical inactivity, and certain medications.
-Your doctor will consider the results of these tests, along with your medical history and other relevant factors, to determi
+Your doctor will consider the results of these tests, along with your medical history and other relevant factors.

 Call Now Button